Dr Naoise McDonagh

 Awards & Achievements

-Shortlisted for the University of Adelaide Executive Dean Award for Vision, Service, Culture, External Engagement Award, 2020
+- Shortlisted: 'The University of Adelaide Executive Dean Award for Vision, Service, Culture, External Engagement Award, 2020'

 This award was inaugurated at the 45th Conference of Irish Geographers in 2013 to commemorate the late Neil Smith, an internationally recognised political geographer who was the MA programme’s external assessor.
 The student with best MA thesis receives the award.

 Naoise has taught economic sociology and comparative institutional economics in European and Australasian universities.
 He believes in continually developing his pedagogical practice through insights into the latest theoretical and practical research.
 Naoise's teaching regularly receives the highest commendations from his students through official anonymized student evaluations.
-The following example is typical of student feedback: "Naoise creates a classroom environment which is really thought provoking, everyone has a chance to participate in and contribute to the class work".
-This statement is reflective of his commitment to high-impact, high-engagement teaching.
+The following example is typical of student feedback: "Naoise creates a classroom environment which is really thought provoking, everyone has a chance to participate in and contribute to the class work" (Sociol 100, 2019, University of Auckland Student Evaluation).
+This statement is reflective of both qualitative and quantative measures of Naoise's teaching evaluations.

 2018 Performance Based Research Fund (PBRF) University of Auckland